• This field is for validation purposes and should be left unchanged.

 How to Avoid Capital Gains Tax on Sale of House in Virginia?

-It’s also wise to keep meticulous records of any home improvements, as these costs can potentially increase your home’s basis and reduce taxable gains.
+It’s also wise to keep meticulous records of home improvements, as these costs can increase your home’s basis and reduce taxable gains.
 Consulting with a knowledgeable real estate tax advisor or attorney in Virginia can help navigate these contingencies effectively, ensuring you leverage every available tax benefit while complying with state and federal regulations.

 What Is the Contingency Plan for Selling a House?